Sárkány (mythology): Characteristics

 Though legends offer scant information about the characteristics of the ancient dragons, in some regions it was an accepted that they were born through a transformational process of another being.
-In the region of Csallóköz, for example, it was thought that dragons were created from an old pike or a 7 or 13-year-old rooster.
-As the tales tell, when a pike is laying in the mud for several months, it changed into a dragon.
-In the rooster's case, a dragon is born when the bird hides around the house for too long;.
+In the region of Csallóköz, for example, it was thought that the sárkány began life as a pike fish (or rooster, until it attained 7 or 13-years of age) before it grew into a dragon.
+According to myth, the pike would lie dormant in the mud for several months/years (or the rooster lies hidden in its roost for some years) before transforming.
 As a dragon, it can be only lured out by the so-called Garabonciás, a human with magical qualities, who later uses the beast as a mount.

 In other regions, the belief was that dragons can be born from other dragon.
 The female, after being pregnant for seven years, suckles her son for another seven years.
 Dragons usually appear in two forms: the first is the rideable, tyrant mount of the Garabonciás, and the other is the serpent-like creature with several fins, long claws and teeth.
 Their scales can vary between all the colours of the rainbow, and they are so strong that almost no weapon can hurt their skin.
 They usually live inside hollow trunks, dens, or in the abandoned caves in the mountains.